How do I pay my property tax?

 The cost of providing services to the community (the final budget) is divided among community members, based on taxable market values (assessed values) and property class rates.
 The residential rate is different than a commercial or apartment rate.

 Property taxes do not fund either the state or federal government.
 These are funded by income and sales taxes.

 Minnesota law requires that the assessed value of your home reflect its market value — the price a buyer would typically pay for your home in today's real estate market.
 Assessors set your home's value by comparing what similar homes in your neighborhood actually sold for in the last year.
-For questions about your home's assessed value, go to Assessing or call the City Assessor's Office at 952.924.2535.
+For questions about your home's assessed value, visit the assessing page or call the city assessor's office at 952.924.2535.

-For information about filing for homestead status, go to Homestead Filing.
+For information about filing for homestead status, visit the homestead filing page.

 If you disagree with your estimated market value, you have the right to appeal.
-First, call the St. Louis Park City Assessor’s Office.
+However, we recommend that you first call the St. Louis Park City Assessor’s Office.
 Often questions and issues can be resolved at the local level.
 If you still have concerns, go to Hennepin County’s website for information about filing an appeal.